 2021 International Pathology Day Virtual Conference

 This talk discusses the findings of The Lancet Commission on Diagnostics.
-This major work of a global multidisciplinary team of twenty-five commissioners from sixteen countries were commissioned to examine the shared challenges of pathology and laboratory medicine (PALM) and digital imaging (DI) services.
+This major work of a global multidisciplinary team of twenty-five commissioners from 16 countries were commissioned to examine the shared challenges of pathology and laboratory medicine (PALM) and digital imaging (DI) services.

 Practicing ‘deep medicine’ in ‘smart hospitals